 What is the goal of the NYSER v.
 State lawsuit?

 The goal of the NYSER lawsuit is to end the state government’s neglect of its constitutional responsibility to ensure all New York schools have sufficient funding to meet students’ educational needs.
-It seeks to win a rapid court decision that will (1) provide immediate relief for schools by forcing the state to end unconstitutional practices that currently limit funding for schools and (2) order new reforms to the state education law and the state’s school financing system to guarantee that now and for the future every school is provided the necessary funding, and every child receives a meaningful educational opportunity.
-The lawsuit will bring additional, much-needed media attention and public scrutiny to this issue and put added pressure on the legislature this year to improve funding for schools.
+It seeks to win a court decision that will either order the state to fully fund its foundation aid formula and/or reform the state’s school financing system in a manner that that will guarantee that now and for the future every school is provided the necessary funding to ensure that all students receive a meaningful opportunity for a sound basic education.